lettvi/lettvi.github.io/_pages/publications.md

 {% include base_path %}

-The game that asks, "Who wins when you get a BINGO?".
+A game (in development) that asks, "Who wins when you get a BINGO?"

-Work experience
+Premise
 ======
 * Skill 1
-* Skill 2
+* Is the goal to be white?
+More thoughts about this can be found here, here, and here.
   * Sub-skill 2.1
-* Skill 3
+* It's a cheeky joke!

 Publications
 ======